FenyoLab/EC_codeximaging/docs/README_celesta.md

 # Guide to CELESTA

-All credit goes to the Plevritis Lab for this wonderful library!
+All credit for CELESTA goes to the Plevritis Lab.
 For more details, see https://github.com/plevritis-lab/CELESTA.

 ## Testing `celesta` environment

-See `README_celesta_env.md` for details on activating/setting up the `celesta` conda environment.
+See `README_celesta_env.md` for details on setting up and activating the `celesta` conda environment.

 You can test this with: